reinketelaars/bmicalc/README.md

 # bmicalc

-A simple body mass index (bmi) calculator for the terminal.
+A simple body mass index (bmi) calculator for the command line.
 It uses the _rich_ package for a pretty ui.

 ### Requirements